Full house as William Troost-Ekong and Odion Ighalo arrive in Super Eagles camp | Goal.com

 Full house as William Troost-Ekong and Odion Ighalo arrive in Super Eagles camp

-Udinese centre-back William Troost-Ekong and Changchun Yatai forward Odion Ighalo have arrived in Nigeria’s training camp ahead of the Africa Cup of Nations.
+Udinese centre-back William Troost-Ekong and Changchun Yatai forward Odion Ighalo have arrived in Nigeria’s training camp ahead of the Africa Cup of Nations (Afcon).

 The duo are the last set of players to arrive at the team’s base in Asaba as Gernot Rohr now has his full 25 players available for training.